facebook/react/scripts/release/README.md

 If this is your first time running the release scripts, go to the `scripts/release` directory and run `yarn` to install the dependencies.

-## Publishing Without Tags
+## Publishing Untagged

-The sections bekow include meaningful `--tags` in the instructions.
-However, keep in mind that **the `--tags` arguments is optional**, and you can omit it if you don't want to tag the release on npm at all.
+The sections bekow include meaningful `--tag` in the instructions.

+However, keep in mind that **the `--tag` arguments is optional**, and you can omit it if you don't want to tag the release on npm at all.
 This can be useful when preparing breaking changes.

+Because npm requires a tag on publish, the script does it by creating a temporary tag and deleting it afterwards.

 ## Publishing Next